 3. Green Travel

-In addition to going plastic-free, we also focus on sustainable and green travel!
+In addition to minimising the use of single-use plastic, we also focus on sustainable and green travel!
 By minimising the impact of transport and travel on the environment, Cornwall’s greatest asset, we ensure its continued resilience and quality.
 Specifically, we want the ability for people to access transport in a sustainable way.
-As a result, we offer our visitors subsidised green travel through the Saver Card/ Mussel Card offer.
+As a result, we encourage visitors to use the bus stop on-site and there is a train station nearby.
+Take a look at the Fal Mussel card for subsidised green travel while you are on holiday.

 2. Local and Independent Businesses